About Us

 Geoffrey Hinds, Esq., Staff attorney

-Geoffrey Hinds, Esq., is a staff attorney with the agency.
-He received his Law Degree from the Touro College Jacob D. Fuchsberg Law Cen ter in Central Islip, NY and his Bachelor of Business Administration from Howard University in Washington, DC.
+Geoffrey Hinds, Esq. is a dedicated staff attorney at Immigration Legal Services of Long Island (ILSOLI), where he has served for over 8 years, providing legal representation and advocacy for immigrant communities.
+He earned his Juris Doctor from the Touro College Jacob D. Fuchsberg Law Center in Central Islip, NY, and holds a Bachelor of Business Administration from Howard University in Washington, DC.

 Board Members